My Boxing Day garden massacre

 Throughout winter and spring 2013, I dug up the lawn and laid reclaimed brick-edged gravel paths through the main body of the garden.

 So what’s so great about gravel?
-Here’s five good reasons to use it…
+Here are five good reasons to use it…

 - It’s cheap (especially composite/pea gravel).